thescripted/thescripted/README.md

 Hey I'm Benjamin.
 I work on Web UI stuff at Meraki.

-In my free time, I like to write things Rust and Golang.
+In my free time, I like to write things in Rust and Golang.